 The various volumetric data map types currently supported by volmap are listed as follows.
-Please note that when a map type refer's to an atoms radius or beta field, etc., that these values will be read directly from VMD's associated fields for that atom.
+Please note that when a map type description refers to an atoms radius or beta field, etc., that these values will be read directly from VMD's associated fields for that atom.
 In certain cases, you may want to adjust the atom selections fields (such as radius, beta, etc.) before performing the volmap analysis.

-• density: creates a map of the weighted atomic density at each gridpoint.
+- density: creates a map of the weighted atomic density at each gridpoint.
 This is done by replacing each atom in the selection with a normalized gaussian distribution of width (standard deviation) equal to its atomic radius.
-The gaussian distribution for each atom is then weighted using an optional weight (see the -weight argument), and defaults to a weight of one (i.e., the number density).
-The various gaussians are then additively distributed on a grid.

-- distance: creates a map for which each gridpoint contains the distance between that point and the edge of the nearest atom.
+The gaussian distribution for each atom is then weighted using an optional weight (see the -weight argument), and defaults to a weight of one (i.e, the number density).
+The various gaussians are then additively distributed on a grid. - interp: creates a map with the atomic weights interpolated onto a grid.
+For each atom, its weight is distributed to the 8 nearest voxels via a trilinear interpolation.
+The optional weight (see the -weight argument) defaults to a weight of one. - distance: creates a map for which each gridpoint contains the distance between that point and the edge of the nearest atom.
 In other words, each gridpoint specifies the maximum radius of a sphere enetered at that point which does not intersect with the spheres of any other atoms.
-All atoms are treated as spheres using the atoms' VMD radii. - ligand: creates a map of the estimated potential of mean force (in units of k_BT at 300 K) of placing a weakly-interacting gas monoatomic or diatomic ligand at every gridpoint.
-These results will only be valid when averaging over a large set of frames using the -combine pmf option.
-Like slowligand but uses an optimized algorithm (for example, it calculates far-away interactions less often).
-Unlike slow ligand, it can also computes many samples per gridpoint, which makes the pmf map more accurate.
-Please refer to and cite: Cohen, J., A. Arkhipov, R. Braun and K. Schulten, "Imaging the migration pathways for O2, CO, NO, and Xe inside myoglobin", 2006 (Submitted).
-See additional information about the ligand map type below. - slowligand: Like ligand, but uses a slower and more rigourous algorithm.
-It is used to test the validity of ligand under unusual conditions.
-See additional information about the ligand map type below. - mask: creates a map which is set to 0 or 1 depending on whether they are within a specified cutoff distance (use the -cutoff argument) of any atoms in the selection.
+All atoms are treated as spheres using the atoms' VMD radii. - coulomb, coulombmsm: Creates a map of the electrostatic field of the atom selection, made by computing the non-bonded Coulomb potential from each atom in the selection (in units of $k_BT/e$ ).
+The coulomb map generation is optimized to take advantage of multi-core CPUs and programmable GPUs if they are available [13, 14, 15, 16, 17, 18, 19, 20, 21]. - ils: Creates a free energy map of the distribution of a weakly-interacting monoatomic or diatomic gas ligand throughout the system using the Implicit Ligand Sampling (ILS) technique.
+See additional information about ILS below.

+- mask: Creates a map which is set to 0 or 1 depending on whether they are within a specified cutoff distance (use the -cutoff argument) of any atoms in the selection.
 The mask map is typically used in combination with other maps in order to hide/mask data that is far from a region of interest. - occupancy: Each grid point is set to either 0 or 1, depending on whether it contains onbe or more atoms or not.
 When averaged over many frames, this will provide the fractional occupancy of that grid point.
 By default, atoms are treated as spheres using the atomic radii and a gridpoint is considered to be "occupied" if it lies inside that sphere.
 Use the -points argument to treat atoms as points (a grid point is "occupied" if its grid cube contains an atom's center).